Patacode/instant-messaging/README.md

 # Instant messaging

-This repo contains our secure client/server **instant messaging** system project for the SECG4's course.
+This repo consist of a secure client/server **instant messaging** system project.

 <details>
   <summary>Table of Contents</summary>